 I should add here, if you haven't read about it on this website yet, my husband, Arnold Allen, is still tumor free almost 18 years later thanks to Dr. Francel's brilliant surgery.

-As of August 24, 2012 Dr. Francel graduated from seminary in two years by taking a compact schedule and will be working, preaching, and possibly teaching at the seminary as well.
-He is Assistant Minister to Pastor Mark Borseth at Resurrection Church in Yukon, OK.
-He has also written an historical book which will probably be made into a movie based on his parents' incredible escape from communism in Czechoslovakia years ago.
+As of August 24, 2012 Dr. Francel graduated from seminary in two years by taking a compact schedule and has been working, preaching, and doing other activities in his church as Assistant Minister to Pastor Mark Borseth at Resurrection Lutheran Church in Yukon, OK.
+He has also written an historical book which may be made into a movie based on his parents' incredible escape from communism in Czechoslovakia years ago.
 He is also works as President, Oklahoma Czech Sokol and Trustee at Czech Hall.
 Dr. Francel is Co-Director of The Piedmont Park Project.
 It is a huge undertaking.
 I pray God will greatly bless Dr. Francel, his family, and his work in the ministry of our Lord and in every other endeavor.

 August 24, 2012 graduation ceremony